We understand that the parents and families of prospective students have lots of questions. Here are some answers.

 Woodbury’s campuses are not only beautiful, they are safe and comfortable places for students to learn and grow.

-Information about how to get to any of our locations, by car or public transportation, is available on the Our Locations page.
+Information about how to get to our campus by car or public transportation is available on the Our Locations page.

 Woodbury is a small, closely-knit community and our campuses in Burbank and San Diego are very safe and comfortable environments for our students.
 Moreover, Security Officers are on our campuses 24 hours a day, seven-days-a-week to provide assistance whenever it is necessary.

 Woodbury also has a Campus Safety and Emergency Team that is tasked with ensuring that the university is prepared for an emergency, should a situation arise.

 Security can be reached on the Burbank campus at 818-252-5208 and on the San Diego campus at 619-693-4405 or 619-633-9895.

 Security can help you get in touch with your student if necessary.